denissys/client-state-manager/README.md

 # client-state-manager

-Client State Manager is a simple application that obtain the keep-alive state of clients of messaging solution and store in an in-memory data structure, using:
+Client State Manager is a simple application that obtain the keep-alive state of clients in a messaging solution and store in an in-memory data structure, using:
 - mqtt (http://mqtt.org/)
 - redis (https://redis.io/)